Sweet Swaps: Healthy Swaps for Junk Food

 Frozen Peanut Butter Latte

-Are you a peanut butter lover and looking to make an amazing frozen latte without caffeine?
+Are you a peanut butter lover and looking to make an amazing frozen latte with almost no caffeine?
 This latte is the answer.
 Save your body the harm from moldy coffee beans and use some organic sweet water processed decaffeinated coffee and mix just

 - 1 cup Swiss Water Processed Decaf